YusafOsei-Bonsu/futureproof-assessment-1/README.md

 ![](app-routes.gif)

-- (Incomplete) Debug code in the app.js and script.js so that a random quote is shown every time the button is clicked.
+- (In-Progress) Debug code in the app.js and script.js so that a random quote is shown every time the button is clicked.

 Your app should now look like this: